Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Introduction

 To approach the aforementioned challenges, we introduce a prompt-guided multi-channel learning framework for molecular representation learning.
 Each of the $k$ channels, guided by a specific prompt token, is responsible for learning one dedicated SSL task.
 Essentially, the pre-trained model is able to learn $k$ distinct representation spaces.
 During fine-tuning, a prompt selection module aggregates $k$ representations into a composite representation and uses it for the downstream molecular property predictions.
-This involves determining which information channel is most relevant to the current application, thereby making the representation \textit{context-dependent}.
+This involves determining which information channel is most relevant to the current application, thereby making the representation context-dependent.
 We later show how this composite formulation is more resilient to label overfitting and manifests better robustness.
 In addition, we design the pre-train tasks to form an interpolation from a global view to a local view of the molecular structures.
-Besides leveraging the \textit{global} molecule contrastive learning and the \textit{local} context prediction \cite{gnnpretrain_grover}, we introduce a novel task called the scaffold contrastive distancing, highlighting the fundamental role of scaffolds in affecting molecular characteristics and behaviors.
+Besides leveraging the global molecule contrastive learning and the local context prediction \cite{gnnpretrain_grover}, we introduce the task of scaffold contrastive distancing, highlighting the fundamental role of scaffolds in affecting molecular characteristics and behaviors.
 Since scaffolds are often treated as starting points for new compound design, scaffold distancing aims to map molecules with similar scaffolds (generated via \textit{scaffold-invariant perturbations}) closer in the representation space.
-Additionally, it pushes molecules with different scaffolds apart, where the distance margin is computed \textit{adaptively} based on structure composition difference.
+Additionally, it pushes molecules with different scaffolds apart, where the distance margin is computed adaptively based on structure composition difference.
 Note that scaffold distancing tackles the partial but core view of the molecules.
 The overall framework is pre-trained using ZINC15 \cite{zinc}, and evaluated on 7 molecular property prediction tasks in MoleculeNet \cite{MoleculeNet} and 30 binding potency prediction tasks in MoleculeACE \cite{MoleculeACE}.
 Learning to leverage information from different channels for different applications, our method surpasses various representation learning baselines in both benchmarks.
 More importantly, our method is shown to handle the challenge of activity cliffs more effectively, whereas competing approaches are more susceptible to the negative transfer, leading to a substantial performance decline.
 This suggests that these methods may rely more on surface-level patterns even after pre-training or are more susceptible to knowledge forgetting during fine-tuning, causing them to struggle with challenging problems that require a nuanced understanding of chemical knowledge.
+On the contrary, our learned representation demonstrates enhanced ability in preserving pre-trained knowledge during fine-tuning, offering improved transferability and robustness compared to other baselines.
+Case study shows that our method has the potential to identify crucial patterns that contribute to activity cliffs, even when relying solely on topological information.